 - Professor Brendan Crabb – Director, Burnet Institute

 - Professor Doug Hilton – Director, Walter and Eliza Hall Institute of Medical Research

-- Professor Terry Nolan – Head, Infectious Diseases, University of Melbourne
+- Professor Terry Nolan – Head, Vaccine and Immunisation Research Group, Doherty Institute at University of Melbourne, and MCRI

 - Professor John Carroll – Director, Monash Biomedicine Discovery Institute

 - Professor Andrew Steer – Director, Infection and Immunity, Murdoch Children’s Research Institute

 - Professor Ricky Johnstone – Head, Gene Regulation Laboratory, Peter MacCallum Cancer Centre

 - Dr Minna-Liisa Änkö – Head, Functional RNAomics laboratory, Hudson Institute of Medical Research